 Master of Science in Humanitarian Studies

-- Join an innovative graduate program dedicated exclusively to international humanitarian response
+- Join an innovative graduate program, the first of its kind, U.S.-based Master’s degree dedicated exclusively to international humanitarian response

 - Engage deeply in contemporary humanitarian issues, including forced migration, human rights in conflict, urban disasters, and education in crises